natebarksdale/natebarksdale.github.io/src/content/blog/2009-01-22-use-storage-and-sale.md

 description: A significant move in Delhi as officials take a strong stance against plastic bags, following the footsteps of other countries like Rwanda and Bhutan.
 "Carry a plastic bag in Delhi and you could be imprisoned for five years..."
 emoji: 🛍️
 tags:
-  - 🚫 bans
+  - 🌍 Environment
-  - 🌍 environment
+  - 🌍 Health
+  - ⚖️ Law
+  - ⚠️ Danger
-  - 🇮🇳 India
+  - ♻️ Repurposing
 haiku: |
   Plastic bags, no more,
   Drains choked, health at risk now,